IDSIA/flotta/README.md

 Once installed, just create a context object and obtain a project handler with a token.
 A project is a collection of data sources.
-The token is created by the framework administrator and it is unique for each project.
+The token is created by the node network administrator and it is unique for each project.

 Following an example of how to use the workbench library to connect to a server.